 Central Bank of Azerbaijan releases report on currency rates

-According to the official rate of the Central Bank of Azerbaijan, the US dollar exchange rate remained unchanged at the level of AZN 1.7, Azernews reports.
+The Central Bank of Azerbaijan released the currency rates.
+According to the report, the US dollar exchange rate remained unchanged at the level of AZN 1.7 thousand, Azernews reports.

 1 US dollar 1.
 7000